VasilGVasilev/softuni-React/softuniReact/11. Workshop Advanced Techniques - Part 1/NB.md

     }
 }

     Constructor runs before anything else in the class-based code in react.js to the life-cycle of the component.
-Constructor code runs once, and only once, for the entire life-cycle of this component in react
+Constructor code runs once, and only once, for the entire life-cycle of this component in react.
+    Constructor is an initialization field for among many - state

     super() calls contructor() which initializes the component, NB - dont pollute with external data (fetch) the constructor of a react class component